-- State appropriations increased by \$376,000 (4.6%) primarily due to an increase in Ohio Board of Regents funding (\$303,000). - Investment income increased by \$128,000 (51.6%) due to an increase in interest earned on Star Ohio investments (\$112,000) as a result of higher average balances and interest rates. - Other non-operating revenues increased by \$181,000 primarily as a result of the City of Springfield's purchase of the Leffel Lane water/sewer infrastructure (\$200,000). - Total non-operating revenues increased by \$680,000 (8.1%) due to the increase in state appropriations, investment income, and other non-operating revenues. - Capital appropriations increased by \$1,049,000 (155.4%) as a result of appropriations for the TLC construction project. - Capital grants and gifts decreased by \$164,000 (25.1%) as a result of new grants awarded for technology equipment for the TLC construction project (\$297,000) and renovation funds for the business incubator project (\$21,000) and the utilization of a grant for construction for the TLC project (\$541,000). - Net assets increased by \$2.4 million (7.6%) during the year due to the increase in operating revenues, non-operating revenues, and capital appropriations.
+- State appropriations increased by \$800,000 (9.3%) due to an increase in funding from the Ohio Board of Regents and the new AccelerateOhio funding. - Federal grants increased \$498,000 (13.8%) due to increased Pell grants (note that 2007 Pell grants were reclassified from operating revenues pursuant to recent GASB guidance). - Investment income decreased by \$125,000 (33.3%) due to lower average balances and interest rates. - Other non-operating revenues decreased by \$198,000 primarily as a result of the City of Springfield's purchase of the Leffel Lane water/sewer infrastructure in FY 2007. - Interest expense represents the first non-capitalized interest on the bond issuance for construction of the TLC. - Total non-operating revenues increased by \$463,000 (3.6%) due to the increase in state appropriations and federal grants. - Capital appropriations decreased by \$1.4 million (82.8%) as a result of biennial capital appropriations for the TLC construction project being drawn down in FY 2007. - Capital grants and gifts increased by \$1.2 million as a result of transferring Major Gifts campaign funds from the Foundation. - Net assets decreased by \$119,000 (0.4%) during the year due to the increase in operating expenses, non-operating interest expense, and capital appropriations.

 - The Campus Master Plan was adopted by the Board of Trustees in June 2003.
 This plan addresses facilities, land, technology, infrastructure, and space planning.
-It is an aggressive plan that, if implemented in its entirety, would have a price tag of \$40 million that would be invested in new and renovated facilities, land acquisition and technology upgrades over the next 10-15 years.
-Initially, the focus is on three projects totaling approximately \$20 million: - Addition to the Applied Science Center - o Construction of a Technology/Learning Center - o Addition to the Performing Arts Center
+It is an aggressive plan that, if implemented in its entirety, would have a price tag of \$40 million that would be invested in new and renovated facilities, land acquisition, and technology upgrades over a 10-15 year period.
+Initially, the focus is on three projects totaling approximately \$20 million: - Addition to the Applied Science Center - Construction of a Technology/Learning Center - Addition to the Performing Arts Center

 Phase I of this plan is the TLC construction project which encompasses both an addition to the Applied Science Center as well as construction of a technology/learning center.
-This project was 90% complete at June 30, 2007.
+This project was completed during FY 2008 with classes beginning Fall 2007.

-The success of the Performing Arts Center expansion project is contingent upon securing funding from federal, state, and local sources including the Major Gifts Campaign "Building for our Future."
+The scope of the Performing Arts Center expansion project is contingent upon securing funding from federal, state, and local sources including the Major Gifts Campaign "Building for our Future."
+The project has progressed to the Schematic Design phase.